Decision guide3 min readBy Ian Rennie

 Colemak is probably not worth it if you are looking for instant speed gains, if you rarely type enough to justify retraining, or if you know you will quit as soon as the transition feels inconvenient.

-In a lot of cases, a better answer is staying with QWERTY and training more deliberately.
-Practice quality beats layout theory when the switch itself is not something you will actually sustain.
+In a lot of cases, the honest answer is to stay with QWERTY and train it more deliberately instead.
+Practice quality beats layout theory when the switch itself is not something you will realistically sustain.
+SureTyping's QWERTY lessons can take you surprisingly far without any layout change at all.

-A good decision signal is not raw speed on day one.
-It is whether your accuracy starts stabilizing and whether you are willing to keep coming back to the path.
+A solid decision signal is not your raw WPM on day one.
+It is whether your accuracy starts to stabilize across sessions, and whether you actually want to come back to the practice path.
+Use SureTyping's AI trainer to drill specific problem keys — that is the fastest way to distinguish "hard but learnable" from "genuinely wrong fit."

 • 1.
-Open the Colemak hub.
+Open the Colemak hub and review the starting track structure.

 • 2.
-Start with Home-row foundations.
+Start with Home-row foundations — do not skip straight to timed tests.

 SureTyping reduces the usual Colemak failure mode, which is inconsistent practice.
 The layout hub, track pages, live lessons, and customized follow-up tests make it easier to keep the switch structured.

-That makes the site useful not just for people who already switched, but also for people who are trying to decide whether the switch deserves a real commitment.
+That makes SureTyping useful not just for people who have already committed to the switch, but for people in the decision phase who want to test the waters with real structure before making a call.

 Most failed Colemak experiments do not fail because Colemak is a bad idea.
 They fail because the switch never becomes part of a repeatable routine.

-If you are not going to practice deliberately, the smarter move is usually improving QWERTY.
-A layout switch only becomes worth it when the training process is strong enough to justify the disruption.
+The pattern is almost always a process problem, not a layout problem.
+If you are not going to practice deliberately, improving QWERTY is the smarter investment.
+A layout switch only becomes worth the disruption when the training system behind it is strong enough to justify the cost.